 This is an extensive excerpt from the antiquarian book Misinterpretation of Man (1947) by the philosopher Paul Roubiczek (1898-1972).
 (There is also a Swedish version of this text here.)
 The book criticizes the thinking of our time, still under the spell of the 19th century brother-pair of philosophy: Materialism and Romanticism.
 You will also find that Roubiczek’s criticism applies to the phenomenologism which has surfaced among Jungian theorists since the seventies and which has tragically distorted Jungian psychology.
 The premises of Archetypal Psychology (here) are surprisingly close to those of the Romantic movement of the 19th century.
 The whole of this important book concerns this treacherous way of thought.
-This very chapter is perhaps not the best chapter, but it highlights the crucial points of the criticism.
+This very chapter is perhaps not the best one, but it highlights the crucial points of the criticism.
 Roubiczek, being a Christian Jew, had to flee from the Nazis, and he lost his notes to the book in the process.
 That’s why the citations lack direct references.

 The Romantic Movement in Germany, the source of Romanticism throughout the world, rests upon the achievements of Kant and Goethe.
 It starts the new century fully conscious of itself.
 “Aurora has put on seven league boots,” Friedrich Schlegel writes, “soon the whole sky will burn in a single flame, and then all your tiny lightning-conductors will no longer be of use.
 Then the 19th century will indeed begin.”
 (See Bibliography below).